 Not only do the professors in the College of Arts and Sciences have need for ambitious, hardworking students, who are ready to immerse themselves in research, but so do the professors in the Westbrook College of Health Professions, the College of Dental Medicine, the College of Pharmacy and the College of Osteopathic Medicine.

-UNE's opportunities to spend a semester abroad in Tangier, Morocco, or Seville, Spain, along with two marine biology travel courses led by Dr. Jeri Fox—a Fall semester course that visits Belize and a Spring semester course that visits Panama—allow you to stay on track with your lab sciences and College of Arts and Sciences core curriculum while gaining enriching international experience.
+UNE's opportunities to spend a semester abroad in Tangier, Morocco, or Seville, Spain, along with travel courses allow you to stay on track with your lab sciences and College of Arts and Sciences core curriculum while gaining enriching international experience.
 To enroll in these courses, you must submit an application to the Global Education Program.
 You are encouraged to apply for a Global Education scholarship when applying to these courses.

-BIO 421 Conservation & Ecology of a Caribbean Island
+BIO 421 Conservation and Ecology of a Caribbean Island

 Dr. Jeri Fox

-The course culminates with ten days of travel and field work in Panama at the end of May.
+The course culminates with 10 days of travel and fieldwork in Panama at the end of May.
 Activities in Panama include snorkeling on reefs, canopy access training, caving, a tour of the Panama Canal Zone, and lectures by the Institute for Tropical Ecology and Conservation faculty

 BIO 421 Marine Topics: Coral Reef Studies